 We now have more ways than ever to slow the cosmetic aging process.
-In our Mainline plastic surgery center, patients have multiple options for addressing their unique concerns, including the Silhouette InstaLift.
+At Claytor Noone Plastic Surgery, patients have multiple options for addressing their unique concerns, including the Silhouette InstaLift Threadlift.

-The Silhouette InstaLift represents innovation in the art of suspension suturing for facial rejuvenation.
-The office procedure achieves immediately-noticeable results that can last up to 18 months at a time.
+The Silhouette InstaLift represents an innovation in the art of suspension suturing for facial rejuvenation.
+The office procedure achieves immediately-noticeable results that can last up to 24 months at a time.

 How Does Silhouette InstaLift Work?